robomq/robomq.io/docs/MQTT.md

 ## Java

 ### Prerequisite
-The Java library we use for this example can be found at <http://www.eclipse.org/paho/clients/java/>.
+The Java library we use for this example can be found at <a href="https://www.eclipse.org/paho/clients/java/" target="_blank">https://www.eclipse.org/paho/clients/java/</a>.

-Download the library jar file at <http://repo.eclipse.org/content/repositories/paho-releases/org/eclipse/paho/mqtt-client/0.4.0/mqtt-client-0.4.0.jar>, import this library in your program `import org.eclipse.paho.client.mqttv3.*;` and compile your source code with the jar file.
+Download the library jar file at <a href="https://repo.eclipse.org/content/repositories/paho-releases/org/eclipse/paho/mqtt-client/0.4.0/mqtt-client-0.4.0.jar" target="_blank">https://repo.eclipse.org/content/repositories/paho-releases/org/eclipse/paho/mqtt-client/0.4.0/mqtt-client-0.4.0.jar</a>, import this library in your program `import org.eclipse.paho.client.mqttv3.*;` and compile your source code with the jar file.
 For example,

 ```bash
 javac -cp ".:./mqtt-client-0.4.0.jar" Producer.java Consumer.java